Tuberous Breast Correction

-Tuberous Breasts range in severity from mild to severe but whatever their degree, their appearances can be dramatically improved by a variety of surgical techniques and allow you to no longer feel self-conscious when topless or in intimate situations.
+Tuberous Breasts range in severity from mild to severe but whatever their degree, their appearances can be dramatically improved by a variety of surgical techniques.

 The condition arises as the result of a congenital malformation of connective tissue that causes breasts to be typically small and pointed in shape with the following features:

 - ‘Puffy’ areolas (the pigmented circles around the nipples).